ca4ti/DragonProbe/README.md

 untested, as in it does output the correct SPI commands as seen by my logic analyzer, but I don't have a SPI flash chip to test it on.

-### I2C-Tiny-USB

-The I2C-Tiny-USB functionality can be used as follows: first, load the `i2c-dev` and `i2c-tiny-usb` modules (for now you need a patched version of the latter, can be found in the `i2c-tiny-usb-misc/` folder in this repo).
-Then you can use the I2C USB bridge as any other I2C device on your computer.
-For example, the `i2cdetect`, `i2cget` and `i2cset` tools from `i2c-tools` should all work.
-You can find which I2C device corresponds to the I2C-Tiny-USB, by running `i2cdetect -l`:
+### SPI, I2C and temperature sensor

+This functionality depends on custom kernel modules being loaded: In the `host/modules/` directory, one can find the sources and a Makefile.

+After loading the modules (and modprobing `i2c-dev` and `spidev`), devices for these interfaces should appear in `/dev`.

+SPI and I2C can be controlled using the standard tools for these (eg. the utilities from `i2c-tools` package), and the temperature sensor should show up in `lm_sensors`.

+Using `i2cdetect -l`, you should be able to see which I2C device belongs to the tool:

 ```
 $ sudo i2cdetect -l
 [...]
 i2c-1	i2c       	i915 gmbus dpb                  	I2C adapter
 i2c-8	i2c       	Radeon i2c bit bus 0x95         	I2C adapter
-i2c-15	i2c       	i2c-tiny-usb at bus 001 device 011	I2C adapter  # <---- !
+i2c-15	i2c       	dmj-i2c-1-1:1.0                 	I2C adapter
 i2c-6	i2c       	Radeon i2c bit bus 0x93         	I2C adapter
 i2c-13	i2c       	AUX C/DDI C/PHY C               	I2C adapter
-[...]
 ```

-**NOTE**: I2C functionality sometimes breaks with certain USB hubs.
-If this is the case, try unplugging and replugging the entire hub.

 #### I2C temperature sensor emulation